Grid ref: TM 192 311 (click for o/s map)

-Stour Wood is one of the best ancient sweet chestnut woods in Essex, owned by the Woodland Trust and leased to the RSPB.
-It was worked as coppice until the 1970s and coppicing has since been resumed by RSPB on a long (20-year) cycle.
+Stour Wood is one of the best ancient sweet chestnut woods in Essex.
+It was worked as coppice until the 1970s and coppicing has been resumed by RSPB on a long (20-year) cycle.
 It has a mixture of trees apart from sweet chestnut, including a few surviving small-leaved lime and many field maple on the edge of the wood.

-Stour Wood is about 800m walk from Wrabness rail station via a public footpath.
-A bus service from Colchester to Harwich via Wrabness runs along the B1352 past the entrances to Stour and Copperas Woods.
+Stour Wood is about 800m walk from Wrabness station via a public footpath.
+Buses from Colchester to Harwich via Wrabness run along the B1352.

 Accessible at all times.